Makster04/MACHINE_LEARNING_WARMUPS/BAYES_THEORM.md

 Therefore:

 $$
-\boxed{ \text{A small false-positive rate can still create many false positives when the base population is huge} }
+\text{A small false-positive rate can still create many false positives when the base population is huge}
 $$

 This is why you cannot ignore the **prior probability or base rate**.